.k8s Loading last commit info...

 kipchak.api.php — app name, debug flag, log level

-kipchak.cloudns.php — ClouDNS connection credentials
+kipchak.cloudns.php — ClouDNS connection credentials (Premium and Geo)

 drivers/